zenstackhq/zenstack-docs/blog/nest-api/index.md

 ## The Story

-We'll use a simple blogging app as an example thought out this article.
+We'll use a simple blogging app as an example through out this article.
 Our work will be based on the NestJS + Prisma starter project [here](https://github.com/prisma/prisma-examples/tree/latest/typescript/rest-nestjs).
 You can also create a new project from it with a one liner:

 ```bash
 npx try-prisma@latest --template typescript/rest-nestjs
 ```

-The project has a `PrismaService` configured for database access, and also implemented a few basic CRUD endpoints for listing users, posts, and managing the published status of posts.
+The project has a `PrismaService` configured for database access and implemented a few basic CRUD endpoints for listing users and posts and managing the published status of posts.
 However, the API is incomplete because there's no access control to the endpoints.
 Anyone can do anything.

 To turn it into a more meaningful real-world API, let's assume the following requirements: